-- 2. Adds RTC section 168.1 to authorize every County Assessor to accept an electronic signature on any required taxpayer document pursuant to the bill's provisions and would require every county to adopt any necessary ordinances, resolutions, or other procedures to effectuate the bill's provisions.
-Provides that, upon compliance with the bill's provisions, an electronic signature shall have the same legal effect as the manual, facsimile, or other signature of the taxpayer. - 3.
-Establishes that any document required to be executed by a taxpayer for purposes of any tax imposed by Division 1 of the RTC (Property Taxation) may be executed by electronic signature if the following requirements are met:

-a) The electronic signature is accompanied by a form in the signature block that states that the taxpayer certifies or declares under penalty of perjury that all information is true, correct, and complete to the best of the taxpayer's knowledge.

-- b) The electronic signature is authenticated in a manner that is approved by the BOE. - 4.
+- Adds RTC section 168.1 to authorize every County Assessor to accept an electronic signature on any required taxpayer document pursuant to the bill's provisions if the Assessor authorizes the submission of a State BOE-prescribed form by the use of electronic media and would require every county to adopt any necessary ordinances, resolutions, or other procedures to effectuate the bill's provisions.
+Provides that, upon compliance with the bill's provisions, an electronic signature shall have the same legal effect as a manual, facsimile, or other signature of the taxpayer. - 2.
+Establishes in RTC section 168.1 that any document required to be executed by a taxpayer for purposes of any tax imposed by Division 1 of the RTC (Property Taxation) may be executed by electronic signature if the following requirements are met: - a) The electronic signature is accompanied by a form in the signature block that states that the taxpayer certifies or declares under penalty of perjury that all information is true, correct, and complete to the best of the taxpayer's knowledge. - b) The electronic signature is authenticated in a manner that is approved by the BOE. - 3.
+Clarifies in RTC section 168.1 that "electronic signature" has the same meaning as that term defined in subdivision (h) of section 1633.2 of the Civil Code. - 4.
 Amends RTC section 441 to allow all County Assessors to accept the filing of any form approved by the BOE electronically and requires the form to be authenticated pursuant to methods specified by the Assessor and approved by the BOE.